Lydanne/plugrs/crates/plugrs-host/README.md

 fn main() {
     let manager = PluginManager::new();

-    // Load a plugin from a dynamic library let plugin = manager.load_plugin("path/to/plugin.so").unwrap();
+    // Load a plugin from a dynamic library or plugin_path(crate) let plugin = manager.load_plugin("path/to/plugin.so").unwrap();

     // Execute the plugin